 There are several types of marital agreements available to couples who are beginning or ending a marriage.
 Each is unique and has specific legal requirements to be valid and enforceable, and include:

 Pre-Marital Agreements: These agreements are drafted prior to a couple getting married, and are often used to define division of assets should they later divorce.

 Marital Settlements: When a couple agrees to a divorce and on all terms related to their divorce, then their agreement can be written and signed, and then approved by a judge without the need for a trial.

 Post-Nuptial Agreements: After a couple gets married, they may decide to plan for the possibility of a future divorce by outlining their agreement on property and children’s issues.
 This is especially true when the couple has decided to reconcile after separating for a period of time.

-It’s well-known that most cases in Family Court settle, but when your case is going to trial, you need to trust your attorney’s skills in the courtroom.
-Dell Family Law can represent you during a Family Court trial and, if necessary, when filing an appeal.
+It’s well-known that most cases in Family Court settle, but when your case is going to trial, you need to trust your family lawyer’s skills in the courtroom.
+Dell Family Law can represent you during a Family Court trial and, if necessary, our Managing Attorney, Megan Dell, can pursue or defend an appeal.